pslisko/performa365docs/docs/general/product_updates.rst

 Feature removed:

 * Office mix
-   Office mix type of activity will be retired due to Microsoft's announcment about  `Office Mix end of service <https://support.office.com/en-us/article/important-information-about-office-mix-preview-end-of-service-c1c04f84-a7bb-4602-9645-258017155258>`_.
+   Office mix type of activity will be retired due to Microsoft's announcement about  `Office Mix end of service <https://support.office.com/en-us/article/important-information-about-office-mix-preview-end-of-service-c1c04f84-a7bb-4602-9645-258017155258>`_.

 Known bugs: